rmrk-team/evm/docs/RMRK/equippable/RMRKNestableExternalEquip.md

 event EquippableAddressSet(address old, address new_)
 ```

-sed to notify the listeners that the address of the `Equippable` associated smart contract has been set.
+used to notify the listeners that the address of the `Equippable` associated smart contract has been set.